Get a Free Business Valuation

 Rollover equity defers capital gains tax payment to the future when you can have yet another exit when your buyer decides to sell the company.

-How to Minimize Taxes When Selling a Business
+How to Minimize Taxes on Selling a Business

 You'll notice most of the strategies on how to avoid paying taxes when you sell your business involve deferred capital gains tax.